balag752/Text-Visualization-Blog-6-Knowledge-Graph/Blog/Knowledge Graph.md

 #### Edges :

-Edges are designed based on triphlets.
+Edges are designed based on triplets.
 Edge source & target nodes are select from noun and edges are considering here as a verb.

 - Source - Noun